U.S. Route 412 in Oklahoma

-U.S. Route 412 (abbreviated US-412) is a U.S. highway in the south-central portion of the United States, connecting Springer, New Mexico to Columbia, Tennessee.
+U.S. Route 412 (US 412) is a U.S. highway in the south-central portion of the United States, connecting Springer, New Mexico to Columbia, Tennessee.
 A 504.11 mi section of the highway crosses the state of Oklahoma, traversing the state from west to east.
-Entering the state southwest of Boise City, US-412 runs the length of the Oklahoma Panhandle and serves the northern portion of the state's main body, before leaving the state at West Siloam Springs.
-Along the way, the route serves many notable cities and towns, including Boise City, Guymon, Woodward, Enid, and the state's second-largest city, Tulsa.
+Entering the state southwest of Boise City, US 412 runs the length of the Oklahoma Panhandle and serves the northern portion of the state's main body, before leaving the state at West Siloam Springs.
+Along the way, the route serves many notable cities and towns including Boise City, Guymon, Woodward, Enid and the state's second-largest city, Tulsa.

-US-412 has two tolled sections, both of them in Oklahoma—the Cimarron Turnpike and the Cherokee Turnpike.
+US 412 has two tolled sections, both of them in Oklahoma—the Cimarron Turnpike and the Cherokee Turnpike.
 The tolled portions of the highway are operated by the Oklahoma Turnpike Authority (OTA), with the remainder of the route maintained by the Oklahoma Department of Transportation (ODOT).
 In addition to the freeway-grade turnpikes, a large amount of the highway has been upgraded to four-lane expressway facilities, although some portions remain two-lane, especially in the Panhandle.
-Much of US-412's route through Oklahoma either overlaps or is in close proximity to that of US-64.
+Much of US 412's route through Oklahoma either overlaps or is in close proximity to that of US 64.

-US-412 was extended into Oklahoma in 1988 to encourage recreational travel and the resulting economic benefit to the state.
-This extension, in which the new designation replaced or overlapped several already existing highways, brought US-412's western terminus to Woodward.
+US 412 was extended into Oklahoma in 1988 to encourage recreational travel and the resulting economic benefit to the state.
+This extension, in which the new designation replaced or overlapped several already existing highways, brought US 412's western terminus to Woodward.
 In 1993, it was extended west of Oklahoma, bringing it through the Panhandle and into New Mexico.